 The medical technology assignment

-By the Swedish government (see link to the right), TLV has been commissioned to carry out health economic evaluations of medical devices.
+By the Swedish government, TLV has been commissioned to carry out health economic evaluations of medical devices.
 The medical devices should not be included in the pharmaceutical benefits scheme but be subject to procurement by the Swedish regional councils.
 The medical devices in question for evaluation are typically nominated by the Medical Technology Council (MTP-rådet), jointly representing the Swedish regional councils.
 Further, TLV collaborates with e.g., clinical experts, the medical technology industry, patients’ organizations, and other relevant authorities.

 The regions' collaboration model for medical technology